bennycheung/bennycheung.github.io/_posts/2023-11-28-q-star-new-method-in-problem-solving.md

 The third pillar of Q\*, LLMs as compressed knowledge systems, introduces a new dimension to this equation.
 These models, epitomized by systems like GPT-4, represent a paradigm shift in handling and processing vast amounts of information.
 By compressing global knowledge into a probabilistic model, LLMs offer a unique form of memory system that Q* can exploit.
 This integration allows Q* to not only navigate and learn from its environment but also to tap into a wealth of knowledge that can inform and enhance its decision-making processes.

 The potential impact of Q* in advanced computational problem-solving is immense.
 From navigating complex data landscapes to solving intricate real-world problems, Q* stands poised to redefine the boundaries of what is possible in AI.
-Its ability to combine efficient search, adaptive learning, and deep, compressed knowledge opens up new avenues for exploration and innovation.
+Its ability to combine efficient search, adaptive learning, and deep, compressed knowledge opens up new avenues for exploration (on search) and exploitation (on knowledge).

 As we continue in this article, we will explore the individual components of Q\*, how they synergistically interact, and the practical applications of this new approach.
 Join us on this journey into the heart of Q*, a beacon of the future of problem-solving in the age of intelligent agents.